LittleEins/Tourism-system-1.1/README.md

 - [Real-time event broadcasting](https://laravel.com/docs/broadcasting).

 Laravel is accessible, powerful, and provides tools required for large, robust applications.
+## How to Install
+To create a local test for the system:
+You will need these dependencies:

+ Latest version of Composer
+ Latest version of PHP
+ Latest version of XAMPP
+ Latest version of Laravel
+ Mailhog.exe - localhost:8025 After installing the dependencies, fork the repository and attempt to do the following:
+1.)
+Update composer via cmd: 'composer update' or 'composer update --ignore-platform-req=ext-gd' 2.) rename env.example to** .env**
+3.)
+Open cmd and clear cache via: 'php artisan cache:clear' 4.)
+Clear config via: 'php artisan config:clear'
+5.)
+Generate new key via: 'php artisan key:generate' 6.)
+Important: Open XAMP and RUN Apache and MySQL.
+7.)
+After that, go to MySQL admin and import database from /dbfiles/.sql file.
+8.)
+Run local server in cmd via: 'php artisan serve' or 'php artisan serve --host --port 8000'

+## For Account Testing:
+user acc: jerhomereantaso85@gmail.com pass: 11111111

+staff falls@gmail.com pass: 11111111

+admin acc(office) bolinaotourism@gmail.com pass: 12121212

+Sup admin admin@gmail.com pass: 12121212
 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.